A high quality of life without breaking the bank. Read our guide to find out all about the cost of living in Spain.

 The cost of living in Madrid

-The cost of living in Madrid is far more reasonable than many other capital cities.
+The cost of living in Madrid is cheaper than many other capital cities.

-The Spanish capital ranks 64th in 2018 on Mercer’s cost of living survey, meaning it is considerably cheaper to live in than London but more expensive than Berlin.
+The Spanish capital ranks 67th in Mercer’s 2021 cost of living survey, meaning it is considerably cheaper to live in than London and Berlin.

 Below is a comparison of Madrid’s cost of living to other main cities, taking into account the costs of food, housing, clothes, transportation, entertainment, and personal care: